Lifting is like a Sudoku for the body.

 LIFTOFF: Couch to Barbell

-If you’d like to give LIFTOFF as a gift, use the e-mail of your giftee in the purchase form!
+If you’d like to give the ebook of LIFTOFF as a gift, use the e-mail of your giftee in the purchase form!
 Please make sure to confirm receipt.

 Feeling strong is life-changing.
 But most of us never even get the chance to experience the difference it makes, because we think strength is only for linebackers and Olympic athletes.
 Wrong!
 Strength is for everyone, and no one has more to gain from it than people who have never tried it.